What is Shift Left Testing? And What Does It Mean for DevOps?

 If your teams follow an outdated load testing and monitoring approach, DevOps can quickly push you into a performance disaster.
 QA teams have to deal with frequent new release deployments.
 DevOps teams need an easy way to manage their tests, in addition to flexible monitoring, to provide adequate insights.

-Continuous load testing.
 There are too many changes that can affect the UI and crash your load test.
-The initial focus should be to execute API-based load tests, which are fully automated and scheduled to run on a daily basis.
+The initial focus should be to execute fully automated API testing and schedule it to run on a daily basis.
 Once key business processes are stable, you can add additional end-to-end tests to your testing scenario

-Share valuable insights.
 Involve your DevOps team in result analysis activities.
 Don’t practice information hiding.
-Share all load testing and monitoring results with your engineers to nail down the cause of all issues.
+Share all load testing (including Selenium load testing) and monitoring results with your engineers to nail down the cause of all issues.

 Integrating Performance Testing into the Shift Left Methodology